The controller server errors are logged in

 Are your hostnames and IPs correctly added in your inventory file?
 (Check for typos.)

-Access to Tower is intentionally restricted through a secure protocol (HTTPS).
-In cases where your configuration is set up to run a Tower node behind a load balancer or proxy as “HTTP only”, and you only want to access it without SSL (for troubleshooting, for example), you must add the following settings in the
+Access to the controller is intentionally restricted through a secure protocol (HTTPS).
+In cases where your configuration is set up to run a controller node behind a load balancer or proxy as "HTTP only", and you only want to access it without SSL (for troubleshooting, for example), you must add the following settings in the

 custom.py file located at